 When it comes to business, efficiency is king.
 By cutting down the time for routine operations, you are actively creating room for innovation.
-Research has found several ways through which an organization can optimize efficiency, but one that continues to be lauded as most effective is having a set of standard operating procedures (SOPs).
+Research has found several ways to optimize efficiency, but one that continues to be lauded as the most effective is having a set of standard operating procedures (SOPs).

-Generally speaking, SOPs are a set of guiding standards that inform employees on how to do their job while keeping within the business’ standards.
-When created properly with business objectives and company culture kept in mind, this operating blueprint is a powerful tool in maximizing employee performance, organizational learning, and product quality.
+Generally speaking, SOPs are a set of guiding standards that inform employees on how to do their jobs while keeping within the business’ standards.
+When appropriately created with business objectives and company culture kept in mind, this operating blueprint is a powerful tool for maximizing employee performance, organizational learning, and product quality.
+However, it’s crucial to understand the differences between standard operating procedures and work instructions.
+SOPs provide a broader framework, while work instructions delve into the specific, detailed steps of particular tasks.
+Recognizing this distinction can greatly enhance clarity and efficiency in your organization.

 How can SOPs help your organization?

-SOPs are essentially manuals of operations.
-They guide employees on how to conduct their day to day business while staying within the confines of business objectives.
-This manual serves as a critical driver of knowledge exchange between employees in different departments or at different levels.
-As one is promoted, they find a ready-made manual on their new role.
-This minimizes downtime in adjustment and gets them going quicker than if the manual was not available.
 Furthermore, SOPs are living and breathing documents to be regularly updated with feedback from the employee on the job.
-Their feedback on key tasks or changing elements within their roles is critical information for the organization to analyze, learn from, and adjust accordingly.
-As a result, you will have employees and an organization constantly learning from day to day activities and documenting the changes in a document for everyone to read.
+Their feedback on essential tasks or changing elements within their roles is critical information for the organization to analyze, learn from, and adjust accordingly.
+As a result, you will have employees and an organization constantly learning from daily activities and documenting the changes in a document for everyone to read.

-Product and service quality control maximize profits and customer satisfaction
+Product and service quality control maximizes profits and customer satisfaction.

 When SOPs are followed closely, the business can be confident in the consistency of their service delivery or product.
-This consistency protects the product’s integrity and in the 21st century, customers are looking for reliable and consistent service.
-An organization that employs SOPs to guide employees positions itself favorably to earn their trust and boost customer satisfaction, both of which are closely linked to the increase of sales.
+This consistency protects the product’s integrity, and in the 21st century, customers are looking for reliable and consistent service.
+An organization that employs SOPs to guide employees positions itself favorably to earn their trust and boost customer satisfaction, which is closely linked to increased sales.

 SOPs serve as “mirrors” for the employee.
-They give a set of clearly stipulated standards of procedures which can later be used to measure the performance.
-This clear link between performance standards and day to day procedures is the basis of a transparent and objective performance review for the employee.
-A supervisor can confidently sit and evaluate the employee objectively given the set of expectations.
-Feedback from such a process is critical for making necessary changes in the role to improve performance and learn about processes that work well to leverage those for better organizational performance.
+They give a set of clearly stipulated standards of procedures, which can later be used to measure performance.
+This apparent link between performance standards and daily practices is the basis of a transparent and objective performance review for the employee.
+Given the expectations, a supervisor can confidently sit and evaluate the employee objectively.
+Feedback from such a process is critical for making necessary changes in the role to improve performance and learning about strategies that work well to leverage those for better organizational performance.

 When creating your organization’s SOPs, here are things to consider